gilescope/dotsamatown-visual-history/chapter3.md

 ![darkside](chapter3/Screenshot%20from%202022-06-03%2016-21-36.png)

 On the UI you can select any block number (say 1,000,000), but it would display the millionth block on both Kusama and Polkadot, but these are far away in time.
-Have changed the code so that it will map the block number to the timestamp and then find the corresponding timestamp on the other relay chain:
+I have changed the code so that it will map the block number to the timestamp and then find the corresponding timestamp on the other relay chain:

 ![truetime](chapter3/Screenshot%20from%202022-06-04%2019-36-54.png)

-0
+To be continued... (by _your_ ideas in the issue tracker or a PR?)